-Repositioning Wheat Ridge - Neighborhood Revitalization Strategy (NRS)
+2018/19 Update of the Neighborhood Revitalization Strategy (NRS)

 About the Update

+In 2005, City Council adopted the Neighborhood Revitalization Strategy (NRS) Report, Repositioning Wheat Ridge, and adopted its findings and recommendations as guiding principles for revitalizing the City.
 The strategies and recommendations contained in the NRS were focused on leveraging the City’s strengths and addressing its challenges to assist in returning the City to a vibrant community with a healthy housing market and the thriving commercial centers needed to generate fiscal stability.
 The NRS represented a community conversation, and consensus, about the City’s competitiveness in the early 2000s and what to do about it.
 More information on the original process and report is here.

 - The City took seriously the recommendation of the NRS and faithfully pursued its implementation.